davidedc/livecodelab/docs/language-intro.md

 ```
 box move line move peg move
 ```
-for this reason, semicolons are actually prohibited in livecodelab.
-They add significant complexity for the parser for not much benefit (we used none outside of strings comments and regexes in the LiveCodeLab source).
+Since semicolons are not needed (we used none outside of strings comments and regexes in the LiveCodeLab source) and they add significant complexity to the parser, semicolons are actually not allowed in LCL sketches.

 "times"
 ------